StyraInc/styra-run-sdk-js/README.md

 </script>
 ```

-The `StyraRun.renderRbacManagement(url, anchorId, styraRunClient)` function takes the following arguments:
+The `StyraRun.renderRbacManagement(url, nodeSelector, styraRunClient)` function takes the following arguments:

 * `url` (mandatory): the base URL for the RBAC management API
-* `anchorQuery` (mandatory): the [CSS selector string](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) to locate the document element where the widget should be attached.
+* `nodeSelector` (mandatory): the [CSS selector string](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) to locate the document element where the widget should be attached.
 * `styraRunClient` (optional): the Styra Run client to use.
 Defaults to `StyraRun.defaultClient`

 and will generate a simple HTML table with a `User` column, containing a user's username as defined by the default Styra Run RBAC model; and a `Role` column, containing a select drop-down with the available roles as it's options.
 Each row in the table represents an existing user-role binding.